vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-lookup/README.md

 ## History

+### 9.0.1

+- 2025-06-04: added constant `LOOKUP_CONFIGS_KEY` to replace `ASSERTED_COMPOSITE_ID_CONFIGS_KEY` from `cadmus-refs-asserted-ids` which would cause a cyclic reference as `cadmus-refs-asserted-ids` depends on this `cadmus-refs-lookup` library, which in turn would depend on `cadmus-refs-asserted-ids` for that constant.
+Consequently, the const has been renamed with a more generic name.
 - 2025-03-25: added `LookupDocReferencesComponent`.
 This implied adding these additional dependencies to this library:
   - `@myrmidon/cadmus-refs-doc-references` (for the references data model);
   - `@myrmidon/cadmus-refs-citation` (for citations).